bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

 Add `BOX_LIMIT = 0.5` underneath the definition of the `DEFAULT_HEIGHT = 0.5`.

-Run the script and you will see that the crazyflie will start moving back and forth until you hit ctrl+c.
+Run the script and you will see that the Crazyflie will start moving back and forth until you hit ctrl+c.
 It changes its command based on the logging input, which is the state estimate x and y position.
-Once it indicates that it reached the border of the 'virtual' limit, it will change it's direction.
+Once it indicates that it reached the border of the 'virtual' limit, it will change its direction.

 You probably also noticed that we are using `mc.start_back()` and `mc.start_forward()` instead of the `mc.forward(0.5)` and `mc.back(0.5)` used in the previous steps.
 The main difference is that the *mc.forward* and *mc.back* are **blocking** functions that won't continue the code until the distance has been reached.
-The *mc.start_...()* will start the crazyflie in a direction and will not stop until the `mc.stop()` is given, which is done automatically when the motion commander instance is exited.
+The *mc.start_...()* will start the Crazyflie in a direction and will not stop until the `mc.stop()` is given, which is done automatically when the motion commander instance is exited.
 That is why these are nice functions to use in reactive scenarios like this.

 ```python
 import logging